Health Services Management Overview

-- Two - three page essay providing the reasons the student wishes to pursue a graduate degree in Health Service Management
+- One essay: two - three pages long providing the reasons the student wishes to pursue a graduate degree in Health Services Management

 - Interview with the program coordinator or the program director

-Students applying to enter the M.S. program must have worked in health care as a practitioner or a manager for eight years.
+Students applying to enter the M.S. program must have worked in health care as an administrator or a manager for four years.
 Upon receipt of all transcripts and completion of all requirements and interviews, qualified applicants will be admitted and assigned an advisor.

 - The student should be able to demonstrate the ability to analyze missions, visions and data to develop programs using research techniques